QUICK ANSWER

 Usual filing deadline March 1 with county property appraiser

-First exemption layer First $25,000 applies to all property taxes
+First exemption layer First $25,000 applies to school and non-school ad valorem taxes

 School vs non-school School taxes do not get the additional layer

-Save Our Homes Limits assessed-value increases on homesteads to 3% or CPI, whichever is lower
+Save Our Homes Limits assessed-value increases on homesteads to 3% or CPI, whichever is lower; DOR's 2026 CPI adjustment document lists 2.7%

-Portability Can transfer up to $500,000 of accumulated Save Our Homes benefit if timing rules are met
+Portability Can transfer up to $500,000 of accumulated Save Our Homes benefit if the owner had a Florida homestead exemption in any of the 3 immediately preceding years

-For 2026 study, use the current homestead guide because the additional exemption has an inflation-adjusted amount.
+For 2026 study, use the current homestead guide because the additional exemption and Save Our Homes cap are now year-sensitive.
 Read Florida homestead exemption on the real estate exam.

 Chapter 760 and Federal Fair Housing Law